deep-learning-mit/staging/_posts/2023-12-12-contrastivediffusion-image2video.md

 | Baseline  | **142.4** | 21.7                    | **24.4**                | 24.1                   |

 Our model matches the baseline on CLIP score, meaning that our model exhibits similar prompt following characteristics as the baseline.
 On top of that, our FID is only slightly higher than the baseline, meaning that the expressivity has not decreased significantly.
-However, coherence has few good metrics, as directly computed errors like MSE would punish single wrong pixel significantly more than overall incorrectness.
-On the other hand, embedding-based metrics might classify qualitatively small changes like color changes, or movement in the image, as non-important for clustering, which is why we have a combination of the two types of metrics in our training objective.
+However, images do not have similarly robust

 Hence, we now evaluate coherence qualitatively.